 In addition, AIEU requires many counterparties, including ARL, to post significant collateral against reinsurance balances, further mitigating this risk.
-Following the Part VII transfer in 2020, and to the extent that the collateral held is greater (or less) than the required level, both parties shall use its reasonable endeavours to procure the release and transfer of collateral to eliminate the difference.
 The collateral posted by ARL is held in a trust account for the benefit of the Company.
 Collateral is required to be maintained at a minimum level based on a percentage of the net amount recoverable by the Company from ARL.
 In the event that ARL's rating were to be downgraded this minimum percentage would be subject to graduated increase with the increased percentage being a function of the rating following any such downgrade.